juju/docs/src/en/charms-offline-strategies.md

  - [`squid`][upstream-squid]
  - [`squid-deb-proxy`][upstream-squid-deb-proxy] (based on squid)

+Juju uses options `apt-ftp-proxy`, `apt-http-proxy`, and `apt-https-proxy` to set these proxies, depending on the protocol involved (i.e. FTP, HTTP, or HTTPS).

 ## FTP proxy

-An FTP proxy.
-Juju uses the `ftp-proxy` variable for this type of proxy.
+A standard FTP proxy.
+Juju uses the `ftp-proxy` option for this type of proxy.

 ## APT mirror